United States Border Patrol interior checkpoints: Shortcomings

-A shortcoming cited by the same GAO report were the inaccuracies represented by the report's title.
+A shortcoming cited by the same GAO report was the inaccuracies represented by the report's title.
 The report states, "Our analysis showed that the actual checkpoint performance results were incorrectly reported for two of the three measures in fiscal year 2007 and for one measure in fiscal year 2008.
 As a result, the Border Patrol incorrectly reported that it met its checkpoint performance targets for these two measures."

 An analysis of the aforementioned GAO report criticized Border Patrol for its ineffective non-border checkpoints vs. actual border crossings.
 It stated, "There were 704,000 interdictions at actual border crossings in 2008; however, there were only 17,000 interdictions at internal non-border checkpoints.
 This 17,000 figure represents 2.4% of interdictions, but it took 4% of agents to accomplish this goal."
 The analysis further states regarding the Tucson sector that, "Actual border interdictions numbered 320,000, but internal non-border checkpoint interdictions numbered 1,800.
 This means the number of interdictions per agent at the actual border was 116, but the number of interdictions per agent at internal non-border checkpoints was only 8."
 The analysis finally questions why the stated goal of DHS "is to detect and apprehend 30% of major illegal activity [at the border]."
 It asked why 70% of illegal activity is conceded at the actual border.

-Some residents of Arivaca, Arizona, have stated they are regularly subjected to harassment, delays, searches, and racial profiling at the internal checkpoint near their community.
-They questioned the effectiveness of the checkpoint, and began monitoring it in 2014 to determine its effectiveness.
+Some residents of Arivaca, Arizona have stated they are regularly subjected to harassment, delays, searches, and racial profiling at the internal checkpoint near their community.
+They questioned the effectiveness of the checkpoint and began monitoring it in 2014 to determine its effectiveness.

 Constitutionality

-Internal checkpoints have also been criticized for violating the Fourth Amendment to the United States Constitution which prohibits "unreasonable searches and seizures", although United States v.
+Internal checkpoints have also been criticized for violating the Fourth Amendment to the United States Constitution, which prohibits "unreasonable searches and seizures", although United States v.
 Martinez-Fuerte has affirmed their constitutionality.
 The U.S. Border Patrol has stated: "Although motorists are not legally required to answer the questions 'Are you a U.S. citizen, and where are you headed?' they will not be allowed to proceed until the inspecting agent is satisfied that the occupants of vehicles traveling through the checkpoint are legally present in the U.S."